sunilkumarg-techbrain/maven-cucumber-jvm-selenium-java/README.md

-A.	Running maven cucumber java
+A.	Run maven cucumber java

-1. Maven cucumber selenium java project setup
-   1.1.
-Create a sample maven project with the structure posted above.
+1. Create a sample maven project with the structure posted below

-2. Executing the maven cucumber java tests as JUnit 2.1.
-Right click the runner file ..... run as JUnit test This executes the tests kept in the runner and results are generated in target folder.

-3. Debubgging the code
-   3.1.
-Keep break points in the code.
-           Right click the runner .....  debug as JUnit test This switches the IDE in debug mode and we can debug, add checkpoints to complete the test flow.

-4. Executing the maven cucumber selenium java tests as maven build 4.1. mvn clean test
-           This runs the project as a maven build and once BUILD SUCCESS, executes the tests, completes
-           the browser session and prints test result board.

-5. Right click tetng.xml ..... perform debug action

-B.	Project Structure Maven Cucumber Java JVM

 └── cucumber-jvm-maven
     ├── pom.xml